simul/simul.github.io/changelist.md

 Tue 30 Jul : Update that adds water masks, other small fixes
 Fri 26 Jul : More organisation and fixed internal Linking
 Wed 24 Jul : Reorganised doc files
-Fri 19 Jul : Flipped view distance for cloudDepthTexture in lightning.sfx for best depth lookup.
-Fri 19 Jul : Beginning start of documentation editing.
-Organisation, baseline for files.
-Fri 19 Jul : PS4 build fix
-Wed 17 Jul : All C++ projects now build in CMake, at least on Windows.
-MT and MD versions of effects11 and directxtex.

 <hr>